-- 1. explain concepts, models and theories of health promotion and epidemiology - 2. discuss health promotion strategies and policies in health promotion - 3. analyze issues and factors influencing planning and development in health promotion - 4. carry out health promotion activities
+- 1. Explain concepts, models and theories of health promotion and epidemiology. - 2.
+Discuss strategies and policy related health promotion and epidemiology - 3.
+Analyze issues and factors influencing planning and development in health promotion - 4.
+Carry out health promotion activities

 Health promotion is now a central force in the new public health movement in Malaysia and it is considered as essential aspect of the work of all health care professionals.
 This course is intended to introduce the students to a wide range of concerns ion the theory and practice of health promotion.
 Relevant sociology, ethical, political, psychological and economics issues will be discussed.
 It will give students the opportunity to consider broad issues in health promotion as well as nurses' role.